MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

 # Exercise

 ## Setting up environment

+In Modern Data Platform by GID, the `VertexAI` user-managed workbook is a main workspace for an analytics engineer. `Vertex AI notebook` is a web-based platform primarily designed for creating, editing, and running machine learning models on Google Cloud Platform.
+However, the scalable environment of Vertex AI notebook has also proved useful for developing computationally lightweight data transformation projects.
+It runs on top of a virtual machine instance on Google Cloud Platform.
+When you create a notebook instance, Google Cloud Platform provisions a virtual machine for you and installs all the necessary software and dependencies.
+You can then access the notebook instance using a web browser and start coding without having to worry about the underlying infrastructure.

 1. Go to `Vertex AI`: [here](https://console.cloud.google.com/vertex-ai/workbench/list/instances?referrer=search&project=bdtw-mdp-workshop&supportedpurview=project).

 3. Click on `New Notebook` located in the top bar and then `Customize...`